telerik/kendo-ui-core/docs/api/javascript/ui/scheduler.md

 The number of time slots to display per major tick.

-> Note that the minorTickCount value should set to number heigher than 0.
+> Note that the minorTickCount value should set to number greater than 0.

 #### Example - set the number of time slots